John Prescott Ellis

-John Prescott Ellis (born February 3, 1953) is a former American journalist and media consultant, and is now a partner in the venture-capital firm Sand Hills Partners.
-He is a nephew of former President of the United States George H. W. Bush and a first cousin of former President George W. Bush and former Governor of Florida John Ellis "Jeb" Bush.
+John Prescott Ellis (born February 3, 1953) is an American former journalist and media consultant, and is now a partner in the venture-capital firm Sand Hills Partners.
+He is a nephew of former President of the United States George H. W. Bush and a first cousin of former president George W. Bush and former governor of Florida John Ellis "Jeb" Bush.